aderhall/english/README.md

 Can: use, modify, abuse, disgrace your computer by forcing it to run your modifications.

 Can't: copy paste and say you made it (I probably won't care or anything unless you sell it for a million bucks and don't give me any).

+## Contributors:
+This is mainly a personal project by [me](https://github.com/aderhall), but [Tate Ward](https://github.com/MoonMoon2) helped a bunch and a few others added words to the vocab.